 Annual Tara Wealth Vase Puja

-Everyone is welcome to attend and, if you wish, make a donation of any amount towards offerings at the 2019 Annual Tara Wealth Vase Puja to be held on Wednesday, 6 November at 7pm.
-This annual Puja includes a Tara Puja led by Geshe Wangchen and also a special Tara Wealth Vase Consecration Ceremony performed by Geshe Wangchen.
+This puja is by donation, so you are welcome to make a donation of any amount towards offerings, etc. This annual Puja includes a Tara Puja led by Geshe Wangchen and also a special Tara Wealth Vase Consecration Ceremony performed by Geshe Wangchen.
 You do not need to have your own Tara Wealth Vase to participate.
 You also do not need to register to just attend.

 Reconsecrating Your Tara Wealth Vase